 Diarrhea can decrease the number of nutrients your cat needs as well as cause dehydration due to loss of fluids in the feces.
-It is important to seek veterinary attention for a cat who has had diarrhea lasting longer than 2-3 days or is accompanied by other symptoms.
+It is essential to seek veterinary attention for a cat who has had diarrhea lasting longer than 2-3 days or is accompanied by other symptoms.

 - Food allergy: The third most common type of allergy in cats (behind flea allergy and inhalant allergy).
 The most common causes of food allergies are fish, beef, chicken, eggs, and wheat.

 - Food intolerance: Occurs when the body has a reaction to eating a particular food or drink such as milk.

 Cats most vulnerable to chronic infection are senior cats, kittens under six months, cats with a compromised immune system, stressed cats and cats in an overcrowded environment.

 - Bacterial infection: Salmonellosis, campylobacter, E. Coli, tuberculosis, tularaemia.